CodeHermez/Software-Eng-I-Assignment-2-Architectural-Refactoring-Optimization-/README.md

 > **An enterprise-grade architectural analysis and refactoring project demonstrating the transition from a tightly coupled procedural monolith to a highly cohesive, event-driven, domain-centric application.**

 ## Project Overview
 This project involves the comprehensive audit, redesign, and empirical benchmarking of a Java-based academic submission and peer-review system.

 The primary objective was to identify severe violations of software engineering principles (GRASP and S.O.L.I.D.) within a baseline application and refactor it into a modular, scalable architecture.
 The resulting optimized system achieved a **~77.5% reduction in computational latency** and a **~44% reduction in method call overhead**.

+Please note that this is an **architectural proof-of-concept and mock implementation** designed specifically to evaluate backend design patterns (S.O.L.I.D. and GRASP).
+* **No External UI/Database:** The system does not connect to a physical relational database or a web-based frontend.
+Data is persisted using simulated, in-memory Java objects.
+* **Simulated Asynchrony:** To benchmark the decoupled evaluation lifecycle without requiring real human reviewers to log in days later, the system utilizes a mock test stub (`simulateScoreSubmission()`).
+This programmatically replicates the passage of time and asynchronous data entry.

 ---